akhasoft/Yakhont/README.md

 By the way, Yakhont creates the adapter and connects it to your RecyclerView (just scans layout of current Activity to find it - but of course you can provide the ID; for pull-to-refresh it's exactly the same).

 Data received?
-Yakhont puts them in adapter (and yes, makes data binding - based on 'yourDataBindingID').
+Yakhont puts it in adapter (and yes, makes data binding - based on 'yourDataBindingID').
 No data 'cause of error or timeout?
-Yakhont takes it from cache.
+No problem - Yakhont takes it from cache.

 Well, cache.
 For every 'method' the new cache table is automatically created on-the-fly and filled with data after every successful network request.